paszu/3DSRepo/Part-5-(arm9loaderhax).md

 5. **In the `/luma/payloads` folder, rename `arm9loaderhax.bin` to `x_Uncart.bin`**
 1. Copy the contents of `slotkey_input.zip` to the root of your SD card
 3. Copy `firmware.bin` from the Luma3DS NTR Firmware zip to the `/luma/` folder on your SD card
+4. **Copy the 11.0.0 Homebrew Launcher Payload to the root of your SD card**
 2. Copy your `emuNAND_original.bin` backup from Section I to the root of your SD card

 ##### Section II - Installing arm9loaderhax